Wonder why you received a 1099-C in the mail? Most taxpayers don’t realize forgiven debt is considered income, and questions abound

 - You had a student loan that was canceled because you agreed to work for a set time period in a certain profession, including a doctor or teacher assigned to a low-income area.

-- If you have suffered a total and permanent disability and had student loan debt forgiven because of this, you might not have to pay taxes.
-It depends on when your debt was discharged.
-According to IRS rules, if you received a total and permanent disability discharge of a student loan before Jan.
-1, 2018, the amount of debt forgiven will be considered income and you’ll have to pay taxes on it.
+- If you have suffered a total and permanent disability and had student loan debt forgiven because of this, depending on when your debt was discharged.
 If your student loan debt was forgiven after Jan.
 1, 2018, it wouldn’t be considered income and you won’t have to pay taxes on it.

 - You were “insolvent” at the time the debt was canceled, which basically means you were broke.
 This is typically the best option for people dealing with canceled credit card debt.